EvansWinner/awesome-line-editors/README.md

 And also, "character editors," as well.
 And no, I'm not talking about the people who will fix your memoirs line-by-line for a fee.
-I am talking about text editors of yore, like the Unix ed(1) editor, which operated in terms of lines, or like Teco, which theoretically operatoed in terms of individual characters, and which were originally designed to work on a Teletex terminal with a printer printing one line at a time like God intended, instead of a video display, like modern computers for lazy people.
+I am talking about text editors of yore, like the Unix ``ed(1)`` editor, which operated in terms of lines, or like Teco, which theoretically operated in terms of individual characters, and which were originally designed to work on a Teletex terminal with a printer printing one line at a time like God intended, instead of a video display, like modern computers for lazy people.